thoth-tech/documentation/docs/OnTrack/Voice Verification/Voice Verification SRS Document.md

 # Product Purpose

-The Purpose of the Voice Verification System for OnTrack is to add the ability for Voice Samples that are submitted to OnTrack to undergo a verification process to ensure that the speaker in the sample is the same as the person taking part in the unit.
+The purpose of the Voice Verification System for OnTrack is to add the ability for Voice Samples that are submitted to OnTrack to undergo a verification process to ensure that the speaker in the sample is the same as the person taking part in the unit.
 Specifically, this is to identify when a student is contract cheating, or if the person in the specific submission is also the person undertaking the unit.

-The Intended audience for this project is the users of OnTrack; both students for using the system to submit and verify their own audio files, as well as Tutors, who would be able to see the results of the verification and verify that the student has undertaken the task themselves.
+The intended audience for this project is the users of OnTrack; both students for using the system to submit and verify their own audio files, as well as Tutors, who would be able to see the results of the verification and verify that the student has undertaken the task themselves.